libavg/libavg/sphinxdoc/basenodes.rst

                 The python callable to invoke.
 This callable must take the event to process as a
                 parameter.
-If pyfunc returns :keyword:`None` or :keyword:`False`, the event bubbles up the node tree.
-If it is :keyword:`True`, bubbling is suppressed.
+If pyfunc returns :py:const:`None` or :py:const:`False`, the event bubbles up the node tree.
+If it is :py:const:`True`, bubbling is suppressed.

-                If pyfunc is :keyword:`None`, the previous handler is removed.
+                If pyfunc is :py:const:`None`, the previous handler is removed.

         .. py:method:: unlink([kill=False])